The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Simulation setup

 \subsection{Simulation details}

-For each simulated galaxy we start with a smooth gaseous disk and no stars, with a density distribution given by
+For each simulated galaxy, we start with a smooth gaseous disk and no stars, with a density distribution given by

-in cylindrical coordinates \citep{McMillan2017, Sormani2019}, with $z_{\rm d}=85\,$pc, $R_{\rm d}=7\,$kpc, $R_{\rm m}=1.5\,$kpc and $\Sigma_0=50\,\mathrm{M}_\odot/\mathrm{pc}^2$.
-The total gas mass is $1.2\times10^{10}\ \rm M_\odot$, making all our galaxies Milky Way-like \citep[e.g.][]{BlandHawthorn2016}.
-The velocity of the cells is imposed by an external flat gravitational potential that does not include spiral arm or bar features, and which results in a flat velocity curve \citep{binney2008galactic}.
+in cylindrical coordinates \citep{McMillan2017, Sormani2019}, with $z_{\rm d}=85\,$pc, $R_{\rm d}=7\,$kpc, $R_{\rm m}=1.5\,$kpc, and $\Sigma_0=50\,\mathrm{M}_\odot/\mathrm{pc}^2$.
+The total gas mass is $1.2\times10^{10}\ \rm M_\odot$, making all our galaxies Milky Way-like \citep[e.g.,][]{BlandHawthorn2016}.
+The velocity of the cells is imposed by an external flat gravitational potential that does not include spiral arm or bar features and which results in a flat velocity curve \citep{binney2008galactic}.
 Our simulation box has a volume of $150^3 \ \rm kpc^3$ and periodic boundary conditions.
-Initially all the gas in the box has a temperature of $10^4$ K, and the mass resolution of our simulations is 3000 $\rm M_\odot$.
-The minimum and maximum allowed cell volume is 1 $\rm pc^3$ and 2 $\rm kpc^3$ respectively, except in the disk ($r\leq30$ kpc, $h\leq1$ kpc) where the maximum cell volume is limited to $\rm (100 \ \mathrm{pc})^3$.
-Additional volume refinement is applied if the maximum cell volume is exceeded, as described in more detail in Appendix~\ref{app:resolution}.
+Initially, all the gas in the box has a temperature of $10^4$ K, \karin{with 99.9\% of the gas mass being located in the disk ($r\leq30$ kpc, $h\leq1$ kpc)}.
+The mass resolution of our simulations is 3000 $\rm M_\odot$ and the minimum and maximum allowed cell volume is 1 $\rm pc^3$ and 2 $\rm kpc^3$, respectively; except in the disk ($r\leq30$ kpc, $h\leq1$ kpc), where the maximum cell volume is limited to $\rm (100 \ \mathrm{pc})^3$.
+Additional volume refinement must be applied if the maximum cell volume is exceeded, as described in more detail in Appendix~\ref{app:resolution}.